Chip Somodevilla/Getty Images

-The real estate magnate and GOP presidential candidate also has had a colorful personal life.
+The real-estate-magnate-turned-politician also has had a colorful personal life.
 He's had famous wives (Ivana Trump and Marla Maples), famous divorces (Ivana and Marla) and famous weddings.
 His 2005 wedding to current wife Melania Knauss-Trump in Palm Beach, Florida, was one of the most talked-about celeb hookups of the year.
 The couple have a son, Barron William Trump, Trump's 5th child.

 Well before becoming a presidential candidate, Trump sat down to mull over questions from Bankrate.
 We recently reached out to Trump campaign spokeswoman Hope Hicks for a comment and to request a follow-up interview with her boss, but she did not respond.
 Here's what he told us during President Barack Obama's first term.